 Since then, the United States government has not regulated the buying and selling of the metal.
-Federal law does take an occasional interest in the sale of gold, however, such as when large amounts of cash changes hands as a result of the sale of gold.
+However, federal law does take an occasional interest in the sale of gold, such as when large amounts of cash changes hands as a result of the sale of gold.
 The sale may be legitimate, but that much cash is also a red flag for illegal activities.

 Freedom to Buy and Sell Gold

-Under current law, Americans are free to buy and hold as much gold as they want to in any form, including bars, bullion coins, collectible coins and jewelry.
+How much gold can a person buy and hold in the U.S?
+Well, under current laws, Americans are free to buy and hold as much gold as they want to in any form, including bars, bullion coins, collectible coins and jewelry.
 No federal law or regulation oversees individuals trading in the metal.

 The IRS Form 8300